Summary

 -

-During the 2024 legislative session, the Legislature included in the 2024 supplemental operating budget a proviso (Section 222, subsection 159 (page 492) that directed the Board to review and develop a new rule to set minimum health and safety standards for K-12 schools.
+During the 2024 legislative session, the Legislature included in the 2024 supplemental operating budget a proviso (Section 222, subsection 159, document page 491) that directed the Board to review and develop a new rule to set minimum health and safety standards for K-12 schools.
 The proviso also required the Board to complete a fiscal analysis of any proposed rules, work with the Department of Health (Department) to complete an environmental justice assessment, and submit a final report to the Governor and Legislature by June 30, 2025.

 The proviso required the Board to research and update the rule in collaboration with the Department and a multi-disciplinary technical advisory committee.
-At a minimum, the committee had to have representation from:
+At a minimum, the TAC had to have representation from:

 - Chapters 246-366 WAC and 246-366A WAC